 The issue here in addition to the dishonesty is that during a marriage, all income and debts are considered to be martial.
 Marital debt means that you could be liable for the hypothetical credit card debt if your spouse neglected to pay it and the account went into collection.
 Your credit score could also be impacted by the collection action, perhaps taking years to correct.

-Marital debt aside, there are also situations where one spouse attempts to hide income and other assets from their current spouse in a bid to keep them from being counted among martial assets in the event of a divorce.
-This could be separate secret bank accounts, cash hordes, having a family member or close friend hold money for them or even hidden real estate.
+Marital debt aside, there are also situations where one spouse attempts to hide income and other assets from their current spouse in a bid to keep them from being counted among marital assets in the event of a divorce.
+This could be separate secret bank accounts, cash hordes, having a family member or close friend hold money for them, or even hidden real estate.
 There have even been instances of one spouse insisting on the marital home being titled in their name only in an attempt to keep the other spouse from receiving their lawful share if the couple separated.
-While the more extreme version really edges into the territory of financial abuse, it starts with the infidelity.
+While the more extreme version really edges into the territory of financial abuse, it starts with infidelity.
 In situations like these, knowledge is your best defense.

 How Common is Financial Infidelity?